hyundai-robotics/doc-safespace2.0/3-safety-function/1-description-term.md

 ### <mark style="color:green;">Safety motion tuning</mark>&#xD;
-This function automatically adjusts the robot’s motion according to the specified parameters.
+This function automatically adjusts the robot’s motion to ensure that the specified parameters are not exceeded.
 The parameters taken into account during motion tuning are as follows.

 *   **Joint speed**